tylorschafer/mini_shop/readme.md

 ### Testing and Debugging

-* Write feature tests utilizing:
+* Write feature and model tests utilizing:
 * RSpec and Capybara
 * CSS selectors to target specific areas of a page
 * Use Pry or Byebug in Rails files to get more information about an error